aheld/aaronheld-blog/content/post/cosmosdb-stored-procedure/update-sproc.md

 codeMaxLines: 10 # Override global value for how many lines within a code block before auto-collapsing.
 codeLineNumbers: true # Override global value for showing of line numbers within code block.
 figurePositionShow: true # Override global value for showing the figure label.
+Summary: The CosmosDB SQL is very flexible in returning objects and view projections, but it cannot Update documents via its SQL dialect.
 categories:
 - Azure
 tags: